lockss/lockss-rtd-manual/docs/introduction/components.rst

 PostgreSQL
 ==========

-:term:`LOCKSS <LOCKSS system>` requires a :term:`PostgreSQL` database to store underlying data, including configuration data, :term:`artifact` indexing data, extracted metadata, and more.
+|LOCKSS| requires a :term:`PostgreSQL` database to store underlying data, including configuration data, :term:`artifact` indexing data, extracted metadata, and more.

 By default, it uses an *embedded PostgreSQL database* [#fn-embedded-postgresql]_ by running a PostgreSQL :term:`container` as part of the :term:`LOCKSS stack`, on port 24620 [#fn-ports]_.